-Benefits of Bringing Plants into Your Home
+Top 5 Benefits of Bringing Plants Into Your Home

-You’ll often notice that plants are a huge part of interior design and the effects they have on us are not merely subjective.
+You’ll often notice that plants are a huge part of interior design, and the effects they have on us are not merely subjective.
 Scientists have studied the many positive effects that plants have on us - they are one of the few things that we can incorporate easily into our lives without any drawbacks.

-There is a lot we can learn about ourselves from plants.
-Studies show that plants respond to the energy we emit as well.
-Plants emit photons before someone sticks a needle through them and they emit photons when someone who cares for them enters a room.
-Negative energy reduces plant growth and positive, harmonious energy stimulates it.
+Plants emit energy before someone sticks a needle through them and they emit energy when someone who cares for them enters a room.
+Negative energy reduces plant growth and positive, harmonious energy stimulates it - kind of like us!

 So what is this relationship between plants and us humans all about?
 This exchange that is as old as time is not just about us feeding ourselves, there is much more to it than that.
 Here are some of the hard facts and the esoteric traditions that all point to humans and plants being a match made in heaven.

-NBC News released a briefing on Nasa studies that proved plants can remove up to 97% of air toxins within 24 hours!
+NBC News released a briefing on NASA studies that proved plants can remove up to 97% of air toxins within 24 hours!
 Plants photosynthesize and produce oxygen during the day, and since clean air actually improves brain function, placing a few leafy friends around your living space will give you an invisible boost and contribute to long-term mental wellness.
 It might be best to leave your plants out of your bedroom, however, because plants produce more carbon dioxide than oxygen overnight.

-Improves Health and Happiness
+2. Plants Improve Health and Happiness

 According to BioAdvanced.com, “studies at the Agricultural University of Norway document that using plants in interior spaces decreases the incidences of dry skin, colds, sore throats, and dry coughs.”
 Other studies show that people heal faster in rooms with plants at hospitals.